-MINIMUM COURSE OF STUDY FOR THE FIRST YEAR:
+MINIMUM COURSE OF STUDY FOR THE FIRST TWO YEARS:

-- 1. 2 courses/semester of core graduate and/or advanced undergraduate courses. - 2.
-Research.
+- 1. 2 courses/semester, graduate or undergraduate. - 2.
+1 credit of research.
 Students are encouraged to make steps toward initiating research upon arrival at MSU.
-How research is initiated is at the discretion of a student's advisor, and could include, e.g., attending group meetings, doing background reading, presenting in journal clubs, setting up lab equipment, a small project, and analyzing data. - 3.
-Qualifier Study Seminar for students who have not passed all qual subjects. - 4.
-Teaching seminar in Fall of Year 1 and Research seminar in Spring of Year 1.
+Research involvement is at the discretion of a student's advisor, and could include, e.g., attending group meetings, doing background reading, presenting in journal clubs, setting up lab equipment, a small project, and analyzing data. - 3.
+1 credit of a required Qualifier Study Seminar for students who have not passed all qual subjects.
+This seminar consists of problem-solving sessions run by senior graduate students. - 4.
+Teaching seminar in Fall of Year 1.